turingschool/front-end-curriculum/projects/wheel-of-fortune.md

 As a player,
   I should be able to quit/start a new game at any time.
   I have three options when it is my turn:
   1) Solve the puzzle
-      - If I guess correctly, my grand total score is increased by the amount for my current score for the round.
-This will end the round
+    - If I guess correctly, my grand total score is increased my current score and the round is over
     - If I guess incorrectly, my turn is over
   2) Spin the wheel
     - A random element will be chosen for my spin
     - If a bankrupt element is chosen, my score/account will be reset to 0
     - If a lose-a-turn element is chosen, my turn will end
     - If an element is chosen with a dollar amount, I will be prompted to choose a consonant
   3) Buy a vowel
-      - The cost or buying a vowel is $100 - which is taken from the player's current score/account for the round.
-The dollar amount is subtracted regardless of whether the vowel is part of the puzzle.
+    - The cost or buying a vowel is $100
     - I should be prompted to enter what vowel I would like to buy
+    - $100 is subtracted from my score/account regardless of whether the vowel is part of the puzzle.
 ```

 ## Extensions